 You should aim to feed your sourdough starter at least every two weeks if it is stored in the refrigerator.
 If you're going on vacation for longer than that by a few days, you'll likely be ok.
 If you're pushing it to three weeks or more, consider leaving your starter with a friend who will feed it (like taking care of a house plant!).
 You can also freeze your sourdough starter in a freezer-safe bag or container.

 Yes.
-If you need a break from your sourdough starter (or maybe you're heading on vacation), you can freeze it in a freezer-safe bag or container.
+If you need a break from your sourdough starter (or maybe you're heading on a long vacation), you can freeze it in a freezer-safe bag or container.
 When you're ready to use it again, let it thaw for 2-3 days in the refrigerator, then feed it as you would normally.
 You may need to feed it a few times before it's as bubbly and active as it was before freezing.

 PATRICIA MILFORD says